kahunacohen/trackit/README.md

 sqlite3 ~/trackit.db
 ```

 ...and make whatever queries you like.
 You can also save queries in a file and run them.
-You can also
+You could
 sync the db file using Google drive, or some other mechanism, to other devices and install trackit on those devices.

 ## More